 Create a nostalgic presentation by incorporating a few vintage pieces.
 All things retro, old-fashioned, and vintage are also trending right now.
 Although the picture above is showcasing cakes instead of pies, you still get a visual of how an heirloom can create a great presentation for desserts.

-I love the idea of using a retro pie display stand, an antique sideboard or display cabinet to showcase a variety of freshly baked pies.
+I love the idea of using a retro pie display stand, an antique sideboard, or a cabinet to showcase a variety of freshly baked pies.
 In addition, incorporating a few vintage pieces into your presentation may also spark some great conversations over your Thanksgiving dinner.

 Here’s how to make pie-on-a-stick: